donfig package¶

 This operates in-place and modifies old

-Parameters: priority (string {'old', 'new'}) – If new (default) then the new dictionary has preference.
+priority (string {'old', 'new', 'new-defaults'}) – If new (default) then the new dictionary has preference.
 Otherwise the old dictionary does.
-Examples
+If ‘new-defaults’, a mapping should be given of the current defaults.
+Only if a value in

 See also